This page contains important information about the activities in which your students may be involved.

 This activity is an element of our high ropes course.
-Students are harnessed into an enormous swing.
+Students are harnessed into a giant swing.
 Their classmates work together to haul the participant to their chosen height where they are released to swing free.

-Our instructors employ a "Challenge by Choice" philosophy.
+Our teachers employ a "Challenge by Choice" philosophy.
 The participant chooses what height their companions will pull them to before they swing.
-Safety and Emergency procedures - as specified in Education Queensland's School Health and Wellbeing
+Safety and Emergency procedures as specified by Education Queensland

-Instructors have the appropriate qualifications as required by Education Queensland's School Health and Wellbeing
+Teachers will have the appropriate training as required by Education Queensland.

 At least two adults will supervise this activity.
 Students have a safety line attached at all times.

 Tinaroo Environmental Education Centre, Barron River and Black Gully Campuses

 Personal safety considerations, briefing and de-briefing by the supervising teacher.

 Adult supervision with each group.

 In carefully selected locations in the State Forests around Tinaroo Dam.

 This activity may or may not include an expedition involving a hike.
 It will involve students and teachers in: